 This is why nutrition experts recommend that you add healthy foods one or two at a time to your current diet.
 Rather than an all-or-nothing approach that will not only be expensive and doomed to failure, you can simply start picking up a couple of inexpensive nutritional powerhouse foods each month to try out.
-Here are seven of the best cheap and nutritious items to add to your repertoire—as well as some cooking suggestions to get you started:
+Here are ten of the best cheap and nutritious items to add to your repertoire—as well as some cooking suggestions to get you started:

 We all know that these lunch-time staples are cheap and good for you.
 You can generally buy them for around 50 cents a pound, so they’re an easy addition to your grocery budget.
 Even though they make for excellent natural energy bars (and even come in their own wrapper), not everyone has the taste for these potassium-rich fruits.
 That’s why they’re great as dessert.